 A degree in dance can pave the way to a variety of careers in the performing arts, including performing, choreography, education, private teaching, and in related areas such as arts management, technical theater, or dance and physical therapy.

-Dance students at Iowa enjoy numerous performance opportunities, and earning the degree involves course work in choreography, dance technique, human anatomy, and history in addition to the broad liberal arts education provided for all University of Iowa students.
+Dance students at Iowa enjoy multiple performance opportunities.
+Earning the degree involves course work in choreography, dance technique, human anatomy, and history as well as the broad liberal arts education provided for all University of Iowa students.

 Why Study at Iowa?